Quasi-periodicity in relative quasi-periodic tori: Introduction

-In a dynamical system with symmetry, a group-invariant subset of the phase space is called a {\it relative equilibrium} if its quotient is an equilibrium of the reduced flow, and a {\it relative periodic orbit} if its quotient is a periodic orbit of the reduced flow.
+In a dynamical system with symmetry, a group-invariant subset of the phase space is called a {\it relative equilibrium} if its quotient with respect to the symmetry group $G$ is an equilibrium of the reduced flow, and a {\it relative periodic orbit} if its quotient is a periodic orbit of the reduced flow.
 More generally, a {relative set} is a group-invariant subset whose quotient is invariant under the reduced dynamics.\footnote{Sometimes a different convention is used, and the terms relative equilibria and relative periodic orbits denote the individual orbits in such relative sets, rather than the relative sets themselves.}

 The dynamics in relative equilibria and periodic orbits is well understood.
-It has been proved by Field \cite{field1,field2} and Krupa \cite{krupa} that, under hypotheses which include the case of a free action of a compact and connected group that we consider in this article, the flow in these two types of relative sets is conjugate to a linear flow on a torus (or, as we shall say, `quasi-periodic') of dimension not greater than the rank of the group (for relative equilibria) or of the rank of the group plus one (for relative periodic orbits).
-The dynamics in relative equilibria and periodic orbits in the case of a non-compact group, that need not be quasi-periodic, is well understood as well \cite{ashwin-melbourne}.
+It has been proved by Field \cite{field1,field2} and Krupa \cite{krupa} that, under hypotheses which include the case of a free action of a compact and connected group, the flow in these two types of relative sets is conjugate to a linear flow on a torus (or, as we shall say, is `quasi-periodic') of dimension not greater than the rank of the group (for relative equilibria) or of the rank of the group plus one (for relative periodic orbits).
+The dynamics in relative equilibria and periodic orbits in the case of a non-compact group, that need not be quasi-periodic, is well understood as well~\cite{ashwin-melbourne}.
 Details on these results, and their modifications under more general hypotheses, can be found in the quoted references and in the recent books \cite{field3,CDS}.
+The related problem of reconstructing families of relative periodic orbits (e.g., when the entire reduced dynamics is periodic) has been studied in \cite{hermans} in the case of a free action of a compact group (see also \cite{fasso-giacobbe, CDS}).